Sohou08/Hadoop-Spark/file_format/readme.md

 +	__Be splittable i.e. multiple task can run parallel on parts of file__

 Hadoop stores and processes data in blocks.
 So, be able to begin reading data at any point within a file is helpful in order to take fullest advantage of Hadoop’s distributed processing.
 Thereupon, splittable files is suitable so that its massively distributed engine can leverage data locality and parallel processing.
-That the case of JSON and XML which doesn't take advantage of that because they are not splittable.
+That's the case of JSON and XML which doesn't take advantage of that because they are not splittable.

 +   __Support advanced compression through various compression codecs (Bzip2, LZO, Sappy,...)__.